samrhinehart/linkedin-job-market-analysis/README.md

 Python, Selenium, BeautifulSoup, pandas, regex, SQL (upcoming)

 ## Note on data
 Due to LinkedIn's Terms of Service, raw scraped job data is not included in this repository.
 This repo showcases the scraping/parsing methodology and code only.
-The project is for personal educational/portfolio purposes.
+The project is for personal educational purposes.

 ## Files
 - `scraper_funs.py` — scraping, parsing, and salary-extraction functions